statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     hubParticipantId: string;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "CloseAndWithdrawRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type CloseAndWithdrawRequest = JsonRpcRequest<'CloseAndWithdraw', CloseAndWithdrawParams>;

+// Warning: (ae-incompatible-release-tags) The symbol "CloseAndWithdrawResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type CloseAndWithdrawResponse = JsonRpcResponse<{
     success: boolean;